Bunko: Fighting Climax

 some "other" 2D anime fighters in the past several years, you should

 know kinda what to expect.
-While some

 would say us folks in the West are lucky to even get a localized version of